burakustuner/XYZ-Tile-Forge/README.md

 ## Description

-The XYZ Tile Forge script is designed to automate the process of generating XYZ tiles from a given raster dataset, cleaning generated tiles based on file size criteria, and applying watermarks to the tiles.
+The XYZ Tile Forge script is designed to automate the process of generating XYZ tiles from a given raster dataset, cleaning generated tiles based on file size criteria, applying watermarks to the tiles, and archiving the processed tiles for easy distribution or storage.
 It integrates with QGIS, a free and open-source geographic information system, to utilize its spatial data processing capabilities.

-The script is divided into three main functions:
+The script is divided into four main functions:

 - **xyz_tiler:** Generates XYZ tiles from a specified raster layer.
 - **xyz_tile_cleaner:** Cleans the generated tiles by removing files below a specified size threshold.
 - **xyz_tile_watermarker:** Adds a watermark to specified levels of tiles.
+- **xyz_tile_archiver:**  Archives the processed tiles into a zip file for easy distribution or storage.

 ## Usage